-(a) Does your organisation inform non-nationals of the availability of legal aid for foreign workers/ nationals?
+(a) Does your organisation inform non-nationals of the availability of legal aid for foreign workers/spouses, undocumented foreigners, refugees, victims of human trafficking and other non-nationals?
 What are the methods and channels of marketing (eg, work with NGOs)?
 How does your organisation overcome any language barriers?